dhoyle/splicedocs-jekyll/pages/SQLReference/Queries/TimeTravelQuery.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Time Travel Query

-A *Time Travel Query* allows you to query the content of a relational table as it existed at a past time.
+A *Time Travel Query* enables you to query the content of a relational table as it existed at a past time.
 The past point in time can be specified by a Transaction ID or a timestamp expression.

 ## Time Travel Query using Transaction ID

-In the following example, `GET_CURRENT_TRANSACTION` is used to retrieve the transaction ID after each operation, which can be used later to query the state of the table at that point of time.
+In the following example, `GET_CURRENT_TRANSACTION` is used to retrieve the transaction ID after each operation, which can be used later to query the state of the table at that point in time.

 <div class="preWrapperWide" markdown="1">